-World-renowned scientists from Scripps Institution of Oceanography at UC San Diego have collaborated with UC San Diego Extension to offer a free Massive Online Open Course (MOOC) on climate change.
-This 10-week course, titled Climate Change in Four Dimensions: Scientific, Policy, International, and Social, is available to the general public.
+World-renowned scientists from Scripps Institution of Oceanography at UC San Diego have collaborated with UC San Diego Extension to offer a repeat session of their popular massive online open course (MOOC) on climate change.
+This course, Climate Change in Four Dimensions: Scientific, Policy, International, and Social, is free and available to the general public.

 A series of 19 video lectures given by distinguished UC San Diego professors Charles Kennel, Naomi Oreskes, Richard Somerville, and David Victor are the foundation of this course, with an additional presentation by Scripps climate and atmospheric scientist Veerabhadran Ramanathan.